Brazil extends validity of J&J COVID vaccine to 4.5 months

 Brazil has been hit by the second-deadliest COVID-19 outbreak outside of the United States and is behind most countries in vaccinating its population of 210 million.

-So far only 24.7% of Brazilians have been vaccinated with one dose, mainly of CoronaVac, made by China’s Sinovac Biotech Ltd, and the vaccines developed by AstraZeneca <AZN.L > and Pfizer Inc. Less than half of them have received two doses.
+So far only 24.7% of Brazilians have been vaccinated with one dose, mainly of CoronaVac, made by China's Sinovac Biotech Ltd (SVA.O), and the vaccines developed by AstraZeneca

 Brazil has now registered 17,412,766 cases of coronavirus since the pandemic began, in the world's third worst outbreak outside the United States and India, and 487,401 people have died of COVID-19 in the country, according to ministry data.